Dominican–British Treaty (1850)

-The Dominican–British Treaty (1850) (Spanish: Tratado Dominico–Británico de 1850) was an agreement between the Dominican Republic and the Great Britain.
+The Dominican–British Treaty (1850) (Spanish: Tratado Dominico–Británico de 1850) was an agreement between the Dominican Republic and the United Kingdom.
 Signed on March 6, 1850, this was the first international treaty of the Dominican Republic, which gave it historical importance.
-Furthermore, it served as model for subsequent treaties between the independent Dominican state and other nations during the rest of the 19th century.
+Furthermore, it served as a model for subsequent treaties between the independent Dominican state and other nations during the remainder of the 19th century.
 But the most important thing was that with its signature, the Dominican Republic received the first recognition as a State sovereign and nothing less than the most powerful nation in the world at that time: Great Britain, the “Queen of the Seas.”
-It's effects, both internal and external, were a great importance to its diplomatic relations as this took place in the midst of the Dominican War of Independence.
+Its effects, both internal and external, were a great importance to its diplomatic relations as this took place in the midst of the Dominican War of Independence.

-Queen Victoria, the Queen of Great Britain from 1837 to 1901.
+Queen Victoria, the Queen of United Kingdom from 1837 to 1901.